 Choy, the main character in the FAKE NEWS series has lived in East Vancouver his whole life, seen the junkies and even written about some of the problems associated with the growing opioid epidemic, but not until he begins to search for one human face among its victims does he really pay attention to the problems and possible solutions.

 “‘Personalize the story’ is a common request from an editor to a reporter when covering some issue, especially a failed public policy,” said Engler.
 “It’s cliché in the newsroom because it works.
 People relate much better to the personal than to the abstract.
 It makes the issue real.”

 “War on Drugs is about a journalist trying to personalize the opioid crisis.”

-The novel is also about the bigger forces that shape drug policy: politics, immense profits, corruption, foreign affairs, entrenched, self-serving bureaucracies and violence.
+The novel is also about the bigger forces that shape drug policy: politics, immense profits, corruption, racism, foreign affairs, entrenched, self-serving bureaucracies and violence.
 “These are all in the book, but most of all this is a fast-moving tale about a journalist risking his life to report the truth,” says Engler.